Planning a Sintra day trip

 With a mix of design influences from across the world, with bright colours, and with some playful artistic embellishments, Sintra was transformed into a playground.
 I think it’s this period that has come to define the fairy tale land that visitors are looking for on a visit to Sintra… including the Initiation Well where I began my tale.

-How to see Sintra in one day
+How to visit Sintra in one day

-But, if you would like to do it independently, I’m going to share some information for the best way to do a day trip to Sintra from Lisbon.
+If you would like to visit independently, I’m going to share some information on the best way to do a day trip to Sintra from Lisbon.
+After having done it myself, I think this is the best way to maximise your time and see all the highlights.

-The only word of warning I would give is that most visitors do a very similar itinerary because it is the best and most obvious way to see Sintra in one day.
-If you are prepared to leave knowing you didn’t see the biggest attractions, you can still see some amazing sights but with much smaller crowds.
+The only word of warning I would give is that most visitors do a similar itinerary because it is the best and most obvious way to see Sintra in one day.

 How to get to Sintra from Lisbon